 Stay in the driving seat

-For Car rental service Drover, acquired late last year by the online used car retailer Cazoo, the main appeal of venture debt was to give it more flexibility over the timing of future fund raisings.
+For car-rental service Drover, acquired by the online used-car retailer Cazoo, the main appeal of venture debt was to give it more flexibility over the timing of future fundraisings.

 “Venture debt has proven a pragmatic and time efficient way of financing growth and extending runway in between our Series A and B,” says Drover CEO and founder Felix Leuschner.
 “While it’s a financing form that comes with lots of T&Cs, we have experienced the reporting and corporate governance implications to be very manageable and believe venture debt was the right instrument for us at that point in time.”

 A case in point is TrustPilot, the popular online consumer reviews website founded in Denmark in 2007.
-Today the company numbers more than 700 employees and registers almost 7bn impressions a month on its Trustbox widgets.
+Today, the company numbers more than 700 employees and registers almost seven billion impressions a month on its Trustbox widgets.